swcarpentry/python-novice-inflammation/reference.md

 :   A use of a function in another piece of software.

 heat map
-:   A graphical representation of data in two-dimensions,
+:   A graphical representation of two-dimensional data in which colors,
-    where data values within the matrix are transformed into a color scale.
+    ranging on a scale of hue or intensity, represent the data values.

 immutable
 :   Unchangeable.